-In May 2021 Nordea Mortgage Bank Plc received the Single Resolution Board's decision on minimum requirements for own funds and eligible liabilities (MREL).
-According to the decision, Nordea Mortgage Bank Plc should meet an interim MREL requirement of 15.87% of REA and 4.81% of LRE (Leverage Ratio Exposure) from 1 January 2022, and a final requirement of 15.87% of REA and 5.91% of LRE from 1 January 2024.
-The own funds used by Nordea Mortgage Bank Plc to comply with its combined buffer requirement are not eligible to meet the MREL requirements expressed as a percentage of the REA.
-In addition, Nordea Mortgage Bank Plc should ensure a linear MREL build-up towards those requirements.
+In June 2024 NMB received the Single Resolution Board's decision on minimum requirements for own funds and eligible liabilities (MREL).
+According to the decision, Nordea Mortgage Bank Plc should meet a requirement of 15.90% of REA and 5.91% of LRE.
+Own funds used by NMB to comply with its combined buffer requirement are not eligible to meet the MREL requirements expressed as a percentage of the REA.